cnbbooks/lfe-sicp/ch1/functions-as-general-methods.md

 We assume that we are initially given the function $$f$$ together with points at which its values are negative and positive.
 We first compute the midpoint of the two given points.
 Next we check to see if the given interval is small enough, and if so we simply return the midpoint as our answer.
 Otherwise, we compute as a test value the value of $$f$$ at the midpoint.
 If the test value is positive, then we continue the process with a new interval running from the original negative point to the midpoint.
 If the test value is negative, we continue with the interval from the midpoint to the positive point.
 Finally, there is the possibility that the test value is 0, in which case the midpoint is itself the root we are searching for.

-To test whether the endpoints are "close enough" we can use a procedure similar to the one used in the section [Example: Square Roots by Newton's Method]() for computing square roots:[^1]
+To test whether the endpoints are "close enough" we can use a function similar to the one used in the section [Example: Square Roots by Newton's Method]() for computing square roots:[^1]

 ```lisp
 (defun close-enough? (x y)
   (< (abs (- x y)) 0.001))
 ```

 ``search/3`` is awkward to use directly, because we can accidentally give it points at which $$f$$'s values do not have the required sign, in which case we get a wrong answer.
-Instead we will use ``search/3`` via the following procedure, which checks to see which of the endpoints has a negative function value and which has a positive value, and calls the ``search/3`` procedure accordingly.
-If the function has the same sign on the two given points, the half-interval method cannot be used, in which case the procedure signals an error.[^2]
+Instead we will use ``search/3`` via the following function, which checks to see which of the endpoints has a negative function value and which has a positive value, and calls the ``search/3`` function accordingly.
+If the function has the same sign on the two given points, the half-interval method cannot be used, in which case the function signals an error.[^2]

 ```lisp